 - Programming languages such as Python, GitHub, and SAS

 Career Opportunities for Data Scientists in Arizona with Advanced Degrees

-In Arizona, data scientists are found working in industries that range from finance and banking, to healthcare and biotechnology, to manufacturing and logistics, and beyond.
+The IT sector in Arizona is expanding rapidly, and that means a lot of big data is being churned out.
+Data scientists are found working in industries that range from finance and banking, to healthcare and biotechnology, to manufacturing and logistics, and beyond.

 The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Arizona in February 2016.
+These examples were taken from a survey of job vacancy announcements for data scientists in Arizona.